silnrsi/font-lisu-bosa/documentation/source/about.md

 - Requests from language communities using the fonts
 - Needs of the linguistic and academic community

 Please send us your requests using the [form on the SIL website](https://software.sil.org/fonts/support/).
-If you are interested in helping us make the fonts better see the [Developer](developer.md) page.
+If you are interested in helping us make the fonts better, see the [Developer](developer.md) page.

 ## Announcement list